-The current guideline will be considered for revision in 2021 (four years after publication).
+The current guideline is an update of the guideline in 2017, a revision performed as initially scheduled (four years after publication).
+The current guideline will be again revised (and updated) in 2026.
 An intermediate search for new evidence will be performed two years after publication, which will inform the GDG of the necessity of an update.